doserjef/spOccupancy/README.md

 ## Learn more

-The `vignette("modelFitting")` provides a more detailed description and tutorial of all functions in `spOccupancy`.
-For full statistical details on the MCMC samplers used in `spOccupancy`, see `vignette("mcmcSamplers")`.
+The `vignette("modelFitting")` provides a more detailed description and tutorial of the core functions in `spOccupancy`.
+For full statistical details on the MCMC samplers for core functions in `spOccupancy`, see `vignette("mcmcSamplers")`.
 In addition, see [our recent paper](https://arxiv.org/abs/2111.12163) that describes the package in more detail (Doser et al. 2021).
+For a detailed description and tutorial of joint species distribution models in `spOccupancy` that account for residual species correlations, see `vignette("factorModels")`, as well as `vignette("mcmcFactorModels")` for full statistical details.

 ## References

-Doser, J. W., Finley, A. O., Kéry, M., and Zipkin, E. F. (2021a).
+Doser, J. W., Finley, A. O., Kéry, M., and Zipkin, E. F. (2021).
 spOccupancy: An R package for single-species, multi-species, and integrated spatial occupancy models. arXiv preprint arxiv:2111.12163.

+Doser, J. W., Finley, A. O., Banerjee, S. (2022) Joint species distribution models with imperfect detection for high-dimensional spatial data.
+In prep.